4.32 Conflict Resolution and Grievance Process PolicySee version history

 B. Level 2 – Unit Vice President (Option 1) or Peer Review Board (Option 2)

 If not satisfied with the decision made by the department administrator, or in the absence of a department administrator, the grievance may begin with, or be elevated to, either the Peer Review Board as prescribed in Section 4.32 IX or to the Unit Vice President as prescribed in Section 4.32 X. This decision shall be the choice of the grievant.

-IX.
+VIII.
 The Peer Review Board (Level 2 – Option 2)

 The Peer Review Panel will act in an advisory capacity to administrators.
 The Peer Review Panel assists in overcoming communication barriers and in facilitating the resolution of problems.

 A. Composition of the Peer Review Panel

 The Peer Review Panel will be composed of five members plus the Executive Assistant to the President serving as the Facilitator.
 The President of the College Senate and the Facilitator will select the five members of the Panel from the College Senate and the Leadership Council, with the majority of the panel being from the involved employee’s peer group.
 No member of the Panel shall have any personal interest or be directly involved in the grievance under consideration.
 The Panel shall appoint a substitute when necessary.
 The Peer Review Panel may remove one of its members by majority vote of such panel.